Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

 To ensure memory safety, Rust relies on a principle called mutability XOR aliasing.
 Concretely, it distinguishes between immutable borrows, of type \li{&T}, which can be freely shared and duplicated but only allow to read the referenced memory, and mutable borrows, of type \li{&mut T}, which allow to write memory, but require exclusive ownership, that is, no other reference to the same memory region can be live at the same time.
 This is enforced by the Rust \emph{borrow-checker}.

 The distinction between mutable and immutable borrows raises two conflicting problems.
-To pass Rust borrow-checking, one needs to correctly provide mutability annotations, to ensure that memory being modified is indeed mutably borrowed.
-Unfortunately, marking all borrows as mutable is also not a solution.
+To pass borrow-checking, one needs to provide mutability annotations, to ensure that memory being modified is indeed mutably borrowed.
+Unfortunately, marking all borrows as mutable is not a solution.
 Beyond being unidiomatic, a function requiring only mutable borrows is also restrictive, as it prevents usages where aliasing would be safe, i.e., when arguments are only read.

-To reach a middle ground, the translation presented in Section~\ref{sec:translate} instead generates immutable borrows by default, which we now refine as-needed into mutable borrows through a custom mutability inference analysis.
+To reach a middle ground, our Rust translation generates immutable borrows by default, which we now refine as-needed into mutable borrows through a custom mutability inference analysis.
 To do so, we perform a backward analysis on all translated functions, identifying expressions that perform memory updates, and backpropagating which program variables need to be mutable back to their definition site, inserting mutable borrows along the way.

 Mutability rules are as follows in Rust.
 If \li{x} has array type \li{[T; N]} and \li{x[i] = e} occurs, then \li{x} must be a mutable variable, i.e., declared as \li{let mut x = ...}.
 If \li{y} has borrow type and \li{y[i] = e} occurs, then \li{y} must be a \emph{mutable} borrow; furthermore, one can only mutably borrow variables that are themselves mutable, i.e., if \li{let y: &mut [u8] = &mut z}, then \li{z} itself must be declared as \li{let mut z}.